tydev-new/ARCH/design_doc/3_engineering_design.md

 - Determine if a container is ARCH-enabled
 - Route commands to appropriate handlers
 - Call the real Runc with modified commands when necessary
+- Preserve container ID and namespace information in checkpoint paths

 **Key Classes**:
 - `RuncHandler`: Main entry point for command processing